invadium/rebasic.mix/README.md

 PRINT "HELLO, BASIC"
 ```

 How can you get any simpler than that?
-It is just a command following by a string.
+It is just a command followed by a string.
 You are telling the computer to print out a string.
 Plain and simple.
 No objects, no boilerplate, no noise.

 _And that is how it is supposed to be in a learning environment._ That is how it is in _ReBasic_.